 When a customer opts into a channel that is a part of a multichannel customer engagement system, they’ll receive notifications and offers only through that channel, email, or SMS.
 Multichannel gives your company a wide reach because it’s available on many different platforms, but each channel basically exists on its own.

 Put another way, if a customer opts in on one channel, then joins another, they’ll need to start a new conversation.
 While that journey may be more in line with what they want, it’s frustrating because they’ll need to rehash information or make assumptions about previous conversations with your company.

 What is omnichannel customer engagement?

-Where multichannel marketing separates customer interactions with a brand, omnichannel customer engagement combines and keeps tabs on them across all channels.
+Where multichannel customer engagement separates customer interactions with a brand, omnichannel customer engagment combines and keeps tabs on customers across all channels.
 This builds a more consistent experience throughout the customer journey and can help you create personalized campaigns based on purchases and conversation data.